tgeilen/Robot-I-want-a-beer/README.md

 ---

-Here's your text with the spelling and grammar errors corrected:

----

 ## Possible Future Projects

 This project has enabled the robot to serve more drinks to its users.
 However, through this addition, multiple new projects can further increase the functionality of the robot: